By Jonty Yamisha

 Spaced Repetition Systems reintroduce information to you based on the forgetting curve.
 You review lessons based on an algorithm, seeing older lessons further and further out.

 Strangely enough, you learn better when you start to forget your lessons.
-SRS uses that to your advantage, prompting you to review your lessons right before you forget.
+Spaced repetition uses that to your advantage, prompting you to review your lessons right before you forget.
 The result is that you remember previous materials better over time.
 As time goes on, you’ll revisit lessons less and less often, depending whether or not you’re having trouble remembering the material.

 Essentially, top-performing language learning programs design their lessons around introducing new content to you at spaced intervals.
 Without that, you’d lose around 90% of what you learned within a month of your first lesson.
 That’s why reviewing is key for successful language learning.